-The following text accompanied the exhibition of over 40 portraits in this series at The Roundhouse in Vancouver, in January 2017.
+The following text accompanied an exhibition of over 40 portraits in this series at The Roundhouse in Vancouver, in January 2017.
 A related introduction to this project was previously published in Canadian Theatre Review.

 Each teenage performer transports us into their own private refuge: a mini-universe of feelings and fixations to which outsiders would otherwise have no access.
 These bedrooms, each carefully curated by its owner, are micro-theatres in their own right.
 So too Brubacher’s photos share with theatre its essentially fleeting character; they capture a time and place that will soon disappear.
 This has something to do with the character of teen existence, the feeling of being poised on the nervous brink between adolescence and adulthood, between present and future.
 (The youngest performer in this group has just turned sixteen, announced by a birthday balloon.)
 The performers’ arresting poses—what Brubacher calls “still but not statuesque”—capture this anticipatory quality of the late teen years, as though we are witnessing the young actors hold ground, their bodies bracing against and hurtling into the life changes about to come.
 Many have since graduated high school and made first homes of their own.
 In fact, several of the rooms seen here no longer exist.